QubesOS/qubes-doc/debugging/vm-interface.md

 VM after applying rules may signal some error, writing a message to `/qubes-iptables-error` key.
 This does not exclude any other way of communicating problem - like a popup.

+#### Firewall rules in 4.x ####

+QubesDB is also used to configure firewall in ProxyVMs.
+Each rule is stored as a separate entry, grouped on target VM:

+- `/qubes-firewall/TARGET_IP` - base tree under which rules are placed.
+All there rules there should be applied to filter traffic coming from `TARGET_IP`.
+Dom0 will do an empty write to this top level entry after finishing rules update, so VM can setup a watch here to trigger rules reload.
+- `/qubes-firewall/TARGET_IP/policy` - default action if no rule matches:
+`DROP` or `ACCEPT`.
+- `/qubes-firewall/TARGET_IP/NNNN` - rule number `NNNN` - decimal number,
+    padded with zeros.
+Se below for rule format.
+All the rules should be applied in order of rules implied by those numbers.
+Note that QubesDB itself does not impose any ordering (you need to sort the rules after retrieving them).

+Each rule is a single QubesDB entry, consisting of pairs `key=value` separated by space.
+Order of those pairs in a single rule is undefined.
+QubesDB enforces a limit on a single entry length - 3072 bytes.
+Possible options for a single rule:

+ - `action`, values: `accept`, `drop`; this is present it every rule
+ - `dst4`, value: destination IPv4 address with a mask; for example: `192.168.0.0/24`
+ - `dst6`, value: destination IPv6 address with a mask; for example: `2000::/3`
+ - `dstname`, value: DNS hostname of destination host
+ - `proto`, values: `tcp`, `udp`, `icmp`
+ - `dstports`, value: destination ports range separated with `-`, valid only together with `proto=tcp` or `proto=udp`; for example `1-1024`, `80-80`
+ - `icmp-type`, value: numeric (decimal) icmp message type, for example `8` for echo request, valid only together with `proto=icmp`

+Rule matches only when all predicates matches.
+Only one of `dst4`, `dst6`, `dstname` can be used in a single rule.

+If tool applying firewall encounter any parse error (unknown option, invalid value etc), it should drop all the traffic coming from that `TARGET_IP`, regardless of properly parsed rules.

+Example valid rules:

+- `action=accept dst4=8.8.8.8 proto=udp dstports=53-53`
+- `action=drop dst6=2a00:1450:4000::/37 proto=tcp`
+- `action=drop`

 ### Keys set by VM for passing info to dom0 ###